nus-cs2113-AY2122S1/tp/docs/team/kahhe.md

 #### [User Guide (UG)](/docs/UserGuide.md)

 - Contributed to UG introduction
-- Wrote most of "Using this Guide" and "Using _Ha(ppy)Bit_" section
+- Wrote most of "Using this Guide", "Using _Ha(ppy)Bit_", and "Useful Links" section
 - Attempted to make the UG user-centric/reader-friendly overall with signposting and explanations
 - Fixed documentation flaws brought up by peers in PE Dry Run